daeh/cogsci-typst-template/README.md

 ### (*a*) Initialize the template in the Typst web app

+Follow this link to open `cogsci-conference` in the template selector of the Typst web app: <https://typst.app/app?template=cogsci-conference&version=0.1.3>.

+Or, on the [Typst Universe `cogsci-conference` project page](https://typst.app/universe/package/cogsci-conference), click the "Create project in app" button.

-In the [Typst web app](https://typst.app/) dashboard, click "Start from template" and search for `cogsci-conference`.
+Or, on the [Typst web app](https://typst.app/) dashboard, click "Start from template" and search for `cogsci-conference`.

-**Note**: If you don't see the dashboard when you visit <https://typst.app/>, you need to create and/or log in to an account.
+**Note**: You need to create and/or log into a typst.app account.

 ### (*b*) Initialize the template locally